Discover more from Stay-At-Home Macro (SAHM)

 I created a monster.

 I took ten days off from work over Christmas.
 No press.
 No following the macroeconomic debates, including ones that quote me and the Sahm rule.
-And then Larry Summers, of course, it was Larry, invaded my peace and quiet.
+And then my peace and quiet was invaded.

-Larry wrote a Washington Post opinion piece last week in which he again weaponized the Sahm rule.
+Larry Summers wrote a Washington Post opinion piece in which he mentioned the Sahm rule.
 Multiple people sent it to me.
 One mentor and friend emailed me, “Dear Claudia, Congratulations!
-You have Larry Summers citing the Sahm rule here. ” I did not do a happy dance, but I finally read the piece.
+You have Larry Summers citing the Sahm rule here.”
 Here’s him on the Sahm rule:

 Unfortunately, all major reductions in inflation in the past 70 years have been associated with recessions.
 It should come as no surprise that many economists, including me [not me], expect a recession to begin in 2023.
-Historical experience as encapsulated in the proposition known as the Sahm Rule demonstrates that whenever U.S. unemployment rises by more than half a percent [sic: percentage point] within a year, it goes on to rise by 2 percent [sic: percentage points].
-So, if recession comes it is very likely to lift unemployment to the 6 percent range. [sic: 3.5 + 2 = 5.5].
+Historical experience as encapsulated in the proposition known as the Sahm Rule demonstrates that whenever U.S. unemployment rises by more than half a percent within a year, it goes on to rise by 2 percent.
+So, if recession comes it is very likely to lift unemployment to the 6 percent range.

 Repeat after me: the Sahm rule is an empirical regularity.
 It’s not a proposition; it’s not a law of nature.
 See my post from earlier this year: